 No matter how you get outside, have your bigger kids take a notebook and a pencil to keep track of everything they see during their walk.
 This helps keep them engaged and they’ll feel like real nature detectives while you get your groove on.

 I know, nobody wants to talk about setting an alarm before you absolutely have to – but if your family is on a pretty reliable schedule, get yourself up 45 minutes earlier than the rest of them.
-This is a no-brainer when it comes to finding a way to exercise.
-You can throw on your workout clothes and squeeze in a great sweat session before anyone else starts to stir.
+This is a no-brainer when it comes to finding a way to workout for busy moms.
+You can throw on your joggers and squeeze in a great sweat session before anyone else starts to stir.

 If you’re lucky, you might even be able to sneak in a shower or a cup of coffee before they know you’re awake!